CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/deploying-managing-instances.md

 If a Terminate fails for some reason (maybe a broken dispose script) then this forcibly deletes the virtual infrastructure.
 If you previously terminated or deleted an instance from the provider’s side, the instance may linger in Force Terminate in Cloud Application Manager.
 Give it a couple of minutes then try to force-terminate again.

+**Force Online**

+Allow user with "Admin" role to reset the state of an instance in case it goes into the "unavailable" state when the last attempted operation was reconfigure or reinstall.

 **Delete**

 Click the delete icon after you Terminate or Force Terminate an instance.
 Until then, the box instance page and logs are retained in the Cloud Application Manager database.
 But delete completely removes the box instance page.